kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

   3. 3.3v pin on PiPico is attached to 3.3v pin on mmWave sensor,
   4. GND pin on PiPico is attached to GND pin on mmWave sensor.

-note: the connection of TX to RX pins.
-Also, this sensor alone will mean running on batteries is impractical.
+> [!CAUTION]
+> This sensor consume too much energies to be running on batteries.

 ## Attaching Bosch's BME688 sensor over I2C without STEMMA QT/QWIIC JST
   1. Attach pin 22 on PiPico to 2-6v pin(RED) on bme688,